microsoft/azuredevopslabs/labs/tfs/technet/readme.md

 The ALM VM 2017 and the corresponding labs are now available on TechNet Virtual Labs which means you can try them from a browser or a windows client without having to worry about downloading the entire virtual machine.

+***Note: TechNet infrastructure is not designed for classroom trainings.
+There is a concurrency limit for the labs.
+Should you want to use them in a classroom, please contact the <a href="mailto:lodslabs@microsoft.com?Subject=TechNet%20labs%20for%20classroom%20usage"> Learning On-Demand</a> team***

 Here are the links to the labs on TechNet Virtual Labs: